-- (1) Consists of the 2020 Plan. - (2) The 2020 Plan has an evergreen provision whereby the number of shares of common stock reserved and available for issuance under the 2020 Plan is subject to an automatic annual increase on each January 1, beginning in 2021, by an amount equal to four percent of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or such lesser number of shares of common stock as determined by the Administrator (as defined in the 2020 Plan).
-Accordingly, on January 1, 2021, the number of shares of common stock reserved and available for issuance under the 2020 Plan increased by 2,084,687.
-The number in column (c) does not include such shares.
+(3) The 2020 Plan has an evergreen provision whereby the number of shares of common stock reserved and available for issuance under the 2020 Plan is subject to an automatic annual increase on each January 1, beginning in 2021, by an amount equal to four percent of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or such lesser number of shares of common stock as determined by the Administrator (as defined in the 2020 Plan).
+Accordingly, on January 1, 2022, the number of shares of common stock reserved and available for issuance under the 2020 Plan increased by 4,052,137.
+This number in the table does not include such shares.